Securing a prime spot on Google’s first search page is a coveted achievement, requiring a deep understanding of Search Engine Optimization (SEO).

 This is the reason why video is so powerful because it covers so many touch points.

-You can always link back to your website so that users can read the text version of the content as well.
+This allows you to link back to your website so that users can read the text version of your content.

 - This helps the mind to keep on track of the content.

 - H1which is the main headline and H2 is a sub heading.

 - Use sub-headline to break-up and support your content.

 - Like an essay format where you write out your sub headings first before you write content.